CambrayTheYido/cambot/README.md

 ### topTrackUpdate.py

 This is run every 30 mins and checks if my most listened to track of the last 7 days has changed from what it last tweeted.

+### topTracksLongTerm.py

+This gets my top tracks from over the last few years using the Spotify API and then tweets them in order of most played.

+### topTracksMediumTerm.py

+This gets my top tracks from over the last 6 months using the Spotify API and then tweets them in order of most played.

+### topTracksShortTerm.py

+This gets my top tracks from over the last month using the Spotify API and then tweets them in order of most played.